Emilia (Sítio do Picapau Amarelo): Comics

 Sítio do Picapau Amarelo became a comic in 1977, published by RGE.
 The characters later received their own titles, including the doll, with Emília which was published between 1979 and 1980 earning 6 issues.

 The 2001 series was brought into the comic book format in 2003, for the national Brazilian anti-hunger campaign Fome Zero, entitled Emília e a Turma do Sítio no Fome Zero.
 The series generally dealt with nutritional reeducation.
 Between 2006 and 2008 there was a little return of the Sítio do Picapau Amarelo comics, published by Editora Globo.
-In 2007 Emilia returned to have her title published, and lasted until 2008 earning 12 issues.
+In 2007 Emília returned to have her title published, and lasted until 2008 earning 12 issues.